 Drug and Alcohol Policy

 TGS does not condone substance abuse by its employees.
-We do however recognize that substance abuse is a treatable condition and alcoholism and other drug addictions are recognized as diseases that are responsive to proper treatment.
-Employees are responsible for acknowledging their substance abuse problem and for seeking and accepting counseling or rehabilitation assistance before it impairs their performance or conduct and jeopardizes their employment.
-If an employee believes professional help is needed with substance abuse, referrals to local counseling and rehabilitation programs can be obtained through your HR Representative.
-TGS will assist employees who voluntarily seek help for such problems before becoming subject to discipline and/or termination under this or other TGS policies.
-Such employees may be required to document that they are successfully following prescribed treatment plans and to be subject to and pass follow-up testing if they hold a position that is safety-sensitive in nature, requires driving, or have previously violated this policy.
+However, TGS recognizes that substance abuse is a treatable condition and that, through proper treatment, alcoholism and other drug addictions are recognized as diseases that can be successfully treated.
+Employees are responsible for acknowledging their substance abuse problem and for seeking and accepting counseling, or rehabilitation assistance, before it impairs their performance or conduct and jeopardizes their employment.
+If an employee believes that professional help is needed to treat substance abuse, referrals to local counseling and rehabilitation programs can be obtained through your HR Representative.
+TGS will assist employees who voluntarily seek help for such conditions.
+Employees may be required to document that they are successfully following the prescribed treatment plans and could be subject to follow-up testing if they hold a position that is safety-sensitive in nature, requires driving, or have previously violated this policy.
 TGS expects such employees to maintain a satisfactory level of performance and conduct at all times.
-Employees may be eligible for a leave of absence and should consult the local Employee Handbook or contact their HR Representative for more information on leaves of absence.

-TGS prohibits employees from consuming, possessing, selling, distributing, or purchasing alcoholic beverages while on the job or on property owned or leased by TGS, except while attending Company sponsored events off-site or on-site when provided prior written notice from senior management has been obtained.
-In either event, employees should avoid consuming alcohol to the point of being intoxicated.
-Furthermore, persons under the local legal drinking age are prohibited from consuming any alcohol at any time while on TGS-owned or leased property, while attending Company-hosted events, or while attending any TGS business-related functions off-site.
+TGS prohibits employees from consuming, possessing, selling, distributing, or purchasing alcohol while on the job or on property owned or leased by TGS.
+An exception to this policy applies to off-site or on-site Company sponsored events, and a written notice of approval should be obtained from senior management prior to the event.
+Whether attending an on- or off-site function, employees must avoid consuming alcohol in excess and avoid intoxication.
+Lastly, persons under the local legal drinking age are prohibited from consuming alcohol at any time while on TGS-owned or leased property, and while attending Company-hosted events or TGS business-related functions off-site.

 Being under the influence of drugs or alcohol on company property is prohibited.
-Employees may not report to work or remain at work while under the influence of drugs or alcohol.
-For reasons of workplace health and safety, employees may be asked to leave work for suspicion of being under the influence of drugs or alcohol without further verification.
-Employees who violate this policy are subject to disciplinary action, up to and including immediate termination.
-The policy applies to all employees of TGS regardless of rank or position and includes contractors, consultants, temporary, and part‑time employees.
+Employees may not report to work, or remain at work, while under the influence of drugs or alcohol.
+TGS strives to provide its employees with a safe and healthy workplace, and as such, employees who are suspected of being under the influence of drugs or alcohol may be asked to leave work without further verification.
+Employees who violate this policy are subject to disciplinary action up to, and including, immediate termination.
+The policy applies to all employees of TGS, regardless of rank or position, and includes contractors, consultants, temporary and part-time employees.

 The sale, use, purchase, transfer, or possession of an illegal drug or drug paraphernalia is a violation of the law.
 TGS will report information concerning these violations to law enforcement officials.
-Employees are to abide by TGS’s drug-free policy.
+All employees are expected to abide by TGS’s drug-free policy.